For Some It’s Just A Long Weekend, But This Is Really Why We Celebrate Memorial Day

+On Monday, May 25, 2020, Americans in every city, town and village across this vast country will be reminded of those who fought for freedom.
 This day is intended to bring us all together as a nation to honor and to remember those who have fallen in defense of this nation over the years.

 Memorial Day is not just another in a series of national three-day holiday weekends.
 On Memorial Day, we are challenged to come together, united in our love of this country and remember the cost of our citizenship in this great nation.

 Our country was rooted in the soil of great ideals, ideals of freedom.
 Those ideals of freedom that the Founding Fathers put into the Constitution, with its Preamble, are not easy to maintain.
 They demand much of us.
 They demand our commitment to citizenship.
 To be maintain those ideals of freedom requires our constant attention and commitment for they are not guaranteed.

 They must be well understood, and sometimes they must be defended with our lives.